Receive Real-Time Video: Websockets

 📘

-Make sure to set the config.url as a ws or wss endpoint.
+Make sure to set the url as a ws or wss endpoint.

 Receive video frames

-Once the bot is on the call and connected to audio, it will begin producing video_separate_png.data events containing packets base64 encoded png frames
+Once the bot is on the call and connected, it will begin producing video_separate_png.data and/or video_separate_h264.data events containing base64 encoded frames

 {